ineedbots/iw5_bot_warfare/README.md

 - This mod does not edit ANY stock .gsc files, meaning EVERY other mod is compatible with this mod.
 Mod doesn't add anything unnecessary, what you see is what you get.

-- Loading waypoints from CSV files, and if the CSV file is missing, will download the CSV from [this repo](https://github.com/ineedbots/piw5_waypoints) automatically.

-- Adds AI clients to multiplayer games to simulate playing real players. (essentially Combat Training for MW2)
+- Adds AI clients to multiplayer games to simulate playing real players. (essentially Combat Training for MW3)
   - Bots move around the maps with native engine input. (all normal maps, most to all custom maps)
   - Bots press all the buttons with native engine input (ads, sprint, jump, etc)
-  - Bots play all gamemodes/objectives, they capture flags, plant, defuse bombs, etc. ( all normal modes, most custom modes)
+  - Bots play all gamemodes/objectives, they capture flags, plant, defuse bombs, etc. (all gamemodes modes)
   - Bots use all killstreaks.
-Including AC130 and chopper gunner.
+Including AC130 and osprey gunner, etc.
-  - Bots target killstreaks, use stingers and other weapons to take out all killstreaks. ( even sentry guns)
+  - Bots target killstreaks, use stingers and other weapons to take out all killstreaks. (even sentry guns)
   - Bots can capture and steal care packages.
   - Bots target equipment, and can even camp TIs.
   - Bots can camp randomly or when about to use the laptop.